-It's a bustling, noisy city, full of all that cities have to offer, and the ever present feel of Country Music.
+It's a bustling, noisy city, full of all that cities have to offer, and has the ever present influence of the Country Music industry.

 The antebellum-style mansion of President Andrew Jackson lies within view along my route, the fields are green with new growth, and the surrounding farms are home to flocks of new Spring lambs.

-Is there anything sweeter, than a field of Spring lambs prancing about their mothers.
+Is there anything sweeter, than a field full of Spring lambs prancing about their mothers.

 The spring is coming by a many signs;

 The trays are up, the hedges broken down

 That fenced the haystack, and the remnant shines

 And where suns peep, in every sheltered place,

 A glittering star or two - till many trace